 Since we know the universe itself was once very small — perhaps smaller than a proton — this means something quite remarkable.
 It means the universe itself, in all its mind-boggling vastness and complexity, could simply have popped into existence without violating the known laws of nature.
 From that moment on, vast amounts of energy were released as space itself expanded — a place to store all the negative energy needed to balance the books.
 But of course the critical question is raised again: did God create the quantum laws that allowed the Big Bang to occur?
 In a nutshell, do we need a God to set it up so that the Big Bang could bang?
 I have no desire to offend anyone of faith, but I think science has a more compelling explanation than a divine creator.

-This article, and the rational in it represents the views, in one way or another, views of many scientist.
+Granddaddy: This article and the rational in it represents the views, in one way or another, views of many scientists.
 I hope you will read it, ask questions, or state your opinion.

 It is my view that there is no way to prove that there is a God and so the first, necessary commitment is to accept his existence as a matter of faith.
 But there are some very good arguments that I will offer below.
 There is a good discussion in Wikipedia at https://en.wikipedia.org/wiki/Existence_of_God that outlines many of the approaches, all of which make sense.